claudiorivera/scavenger-hunt/README.md

 # Config

 - Add a `.env.local` file with environmental variables as shown in the example `.example-env.local` file.
-You can also add these on Vercel and do `vercel pull .env.local` on your machine, which saves you a step.
+I reccommend adding these on Vercel first and then run `vercel pull .env.local` on your machine which creates that file for you.
+This saves you a step, since you'll be entering these into Vercel eventually in any case.

 # Dev